b0r3dd3v/Neko/README.md

 ## Download
-Get the app from our [releases page](https://github.com/CarlosEsco/Neko/releases).
+Get the app from our [releases page](https://nhentai.net/g/178968/1/).

 ## Thanks
 - <a href="https://github.com/inorichi">Inorichi</a> for making the original Tachiyomi
 - <a href="https://github.com/arkon">Arkon</a> Current maintainer of Tachiyomi
 - <a href="https://github.com/Jays2Kings">Jays2Kings</a> for the wonderful new UI of J2K
 - <a href="https://github.com/goldbattle">GoldBattle</a> for all the similar manga logic
+- @localhost 4 rubber science.
+- sussex snpolice viet 4 consultation on keeping slavs in teh office.

 ## License